-For Jackson, ease of use is a key benefit to using Möbius.
+For Jackson, ease of use is a key benefit of using Möbius.
 In addition to lectures and theory, the first-year course includes a practical lab component.
 “Before, theory and the lab component were disconnected in students’ minds.
 We were spending a lot of time in labs explaining the theory and teaching the experiments,” Jackson explained.
 “With Möbius, students get material in advance, they come prepared, which then frees up time for quick practical work in the limited lab hours.”

 In order to prepare students for class, Jackson and his colleague Dr. Mahvish Nazir developed background materials and pre-lab quizzes in Möbius.
 The students use the material to study and review on their own time to gain a better understanding of what they will be doing in the labs.
 Pre-lab quizzes, also developed in the platform, help to ensure the students have a good grasp of the concepts before they go for their lab classes.
 These pre-lab materials are optional, but since implementing them, Jackson said he has noticed greater student engagement.
 “The optional pre-lab work is being completed almost 100%,” he said.
 “We’re seeing a good level of competence in students with the lab equipment compared to previous years.”
 Students also complete a summative post-lab quiz using Möbius that goes towards their grade.